heistp/irtt/README.md

 - non-isochronous send schedules are still under consideration, which would be a significant design change
 - there's more work to do for public server security
-- the JSON output format and API are both not finalized
+- the JSON output format, packet format and API are all not finalized
 - it is only available in source form
 - it has only had basic testing on a couple of platforms
 - it is not yet capable of distinguishing between upstream and downstream packet